 Gartner has managed an amazing feat in that when they ask for information from a vendor; they don’t pay for the privilege; however, when a vendor asks them for information, they must pay Gartner.
-This free information that Gartner receives from vendors is analyzed, packaged and then sold to buyers.
-So when Gartner wants information, it pays nothing, but when others want information from Gartner, they pay.
+This free information that Gartner receives from vendors is analyzed, packaged, and then sold to buyers.
+So when Gartner wants information, it pays nothing, but when others wish to report from Gartner, they pay.
 Gartner is running an excellent and very disciplined system for making money.

 You can read all about Gartner’s analyst briefings at their website article:

 Much in the same way that buying a preparation guide for the SAT will improve one’s SAT test results, the amount of consulting services that a software vendor buys from Gartner allows the vendor to better understand the grading that will be applied to them.
 The difference is that SAT preparation books are universally available and cost roughly twenty dollars, while Gartner’s consulting services are, of course, expensive and incomparable to other types of consulting costs in the industry.

 “When with a previous employer, in one MQ interview I did it was suggested by the Gartner analyst that we were ‘not visionary enough’ for that part of the quadrant.
 When I asked what was visionary I was told that to get that information we needed to be clients.
 So I concluded that you had to pay to know what was visionary and then rework that into your vision in a nice circular process.
 So I do not know what the cost is but it seems to me you need to be paying to play.” – Nick Turner

 All of this leads to the topic of the Gartner ombudsman.

 Where Does Gartner’s Consulting Revenue Come From?